 Each pass focuses on different problems.
 The first draft gets the ideas down.
 The second pass fixes structure.
 The third tightens language.
 The fourth adds voice.
 This is not inefficiency — it is how good writing works.
 Each layer of revision addresses something the previous layer could not.

 Effective humanization follows the same principle.
-Instead of trying to fix everything in one pass, a multi-pass approach tackles different categories of AI tells in sequence.
+Instead of trying to fix everything in one pass, an iterative approach tackles different categories of AI tells in sequence.
 The first pass restructures sentences and breaks predictable patterns.
 The second pass addresses vocabulary and phrasing.
 A scoring step between passes identifies what still needs work, so the next rewrite can target specific weaknesses instead of guessing.

 What Actually Works